-Sometimes it is more important for you to have a lower initial rate, resulting in a lower payment, so that you will be able to qualify for the home you have chosen.
+Sometimes it’s more important for you to have a lower initial rate, resulting in a lower payment, so that you will be able to qualify for the home you have chosen.
 Perhaps you plan to move in a few years and are not concerned about possible interest rate increases.
 Maybe you are confident that your income will increase enough in the coming years to compensate for periodic increases in your interest rate, and subsequently larger mortgage payments that accompany an Adjustable Rate Mortgage Loan (ARM).

-With an ARM, your interest rate is fixed for a given period of time, depending on the term you have chosen, typically 1, 3, 5 or 7 years.
+With an ARM, your interest rate is fixed for a given period of time, depending on the term you have chosen (typically 1, 3, 5 or 7 years).
 ARM loan rates are typically lower than the longer fixed rate terms described in this section.
 Your interest rate will increase each year after completion of the fixed period.
 These predetermined adjustments define the amount of interest rate increase you may incur during each adjustment period, and also the maximum interest rate you could be charged over the life of the loan.

 One cap limits the amount that your interest rate can go up during each adjustment period.
 For example, an ARM that adjusts annually may cap the yearly interest rate increases at 2 percent, meaning the adjusted interest rate can never be more than 2 percent higher than the year before.

 The other cap sets the limit on the total amount of interest adjustments over the life of your loan.
-An ARM that has a lifetime rate cap of 6 percent, means that the highest adjusted interest rate you will ever be required to pay is no more than 6 percent above the original rate.
+An ARM that has a lifetime rate cap of 6 percent means that the highest adjusted interest rate you will ever be required to pay is 6 percent above the original rate.
 Using this example, an ARM with an introductory rate of 5 percent and a lifetime cap of 6 percent, means that the highest interest rate you will ever pay would be 11 percent.